Universal Health Coverage and the Public Good in Africa: An Anthropological Study

 How are seemingly universal concepts such as solidarity, obligation and the public good defined and contested in local contexts?
 Photo: Ruth Prince

-We will focus on four main research questions:
+We focus on four main research questions:

 - Do moves towards UHC engage with the state and citizenship, and with public and private institutions, in new ways?